The Cons of Fixed Rate Loans

 Choose the best loan for you

 When you’re considering the benefits of fixed rate loans vs. variable rate loans, the key deciding factors are your own needs and market research.
-You may want to note interest trends, the possibility of prepayment fees, the purpose of the loan and the availability of certain loans before making a decision.
+You may want to note interest trends, the possibility of prepayment fees, the purpose of the loan and the availability of certain loans before deciding.